Arthur Edwards (photographer): Early life and education

 Edwards was born in August 1940, and educated at St Bernard's Catholic Grammar School, Stepney, London.
 His mother worked as a cleaner and bought him his first camera, after saving from her wages.

-He joined The Sun in 1977, and has been with them ever since.
+He joined The Sun in 1975, and has been with them ever since.

 He appeared as a castaway on the BBC Radio programme Desert Island Discs on 25 September 2011.

-Edwards was made a Member of the Order of the British Empire (MBE) for "outstanding service to newspapers" and was awarded an honorary doctorate by Anglia Ruskin University in 2012.
+Edwards was appointed a Member of the Order of the British Empire (MBE) for "outstanding service to newspapers" and was awarded an honorary doctorate by Anglia Ruskin University in 2012.